mikejdegroot/project-0/README.md

 * visit the project 0 github repository.
 * Hit 'clone or download'.
-* Using your terminal, run the NPM i comand to install the dependencies needed.
+* Using your terminal, run the NPM i command to install the dependencies needed.
 * Run Gulp to compile the Source Code.
 * Note- You will need to have 'gulp -cli' installed globally.